duckbox72/cellar-club/VIDEO_TRANSCRIPTION.md

 By default MEMORIES are also shown from the most recent.
 For each item we can quickly reference the REASON of removal THE-DATE the bottle was consumed, AND these icons represent wheter the item has A-PRIVATE-NOTE, has gathered any money or has a review.

 ## Memory page [3:22]
 Clicking on the item will access the Memory page.
-Where we can see the complete profile, and have the hability to UNCONSUME the bottle returning it to collectio AND access it's review if there is one.
+Where we can see the complete profile, and have the hability to UNCONSUME the bottle returning it to collection AND access it's review if there is one.

 ## Reviews page [3:34]
-But in fact we have the REVIEWS-Page,
+ALTERNATIVELY we have the REVIEWS-Page, where we can search for reviews and access any of them straight from here.
+Besides, we can quickly reference review SCORE..
+TASTING-DATE - AND these icons represent wheter the review is puclic or private, like/dislike feedback, wether it has a tasting note and whether the bottle was from collection or not.

+## Review page [4:03]
+Once angain clicking on the item will access the Review page.
+Where we can see the complete profile, and have the hability to toggle public/private status, delete the review and recolect bottle complete information.

+## Community Page [4:15]
+The last PAGE i wanna show is COMMUNITY PAGE.
+Here we can have a glance of community members public reviews gathering information on date-of-review, MEMBER-NAME, LIKE/UNLIKE feedback, the given score, and the tasting notel when available.

+## Conclusion [4:33]
+And this was CELLAR CLUB -- CS50 WEB PROGRAMMING WITH PYHON AND JAVASCRIPT final project.
+I hope you have enjoyed.

+## Sample mobile views Pictures [4:40]